MaastrichtU-IDS/get-started-with-docker/README.md

 > GitHub Actions is still currently evolving quickly, feel free to check if they recommend new way to build and publish containers 🚀

+---

 ## Check the solution ✔️

 Go in the [`solution` folder](https://github.com/MaastrichtU-IDS/get-started-with-docker/tree/main/solution) to check the solution:

 * `README.md` for the general solution guidelines, and to run Virtuoso with the `docker run` command
-* `Dockerfile` with root user and additional packages installed
+* `Dockerfile` with root user and additional packages installed for a custom JupyterLab image
-* `docker-compose.yml` to build and run custom JupyterLab and Virtuoso database
+* `docker-compose.yml` to build and run a custom JupyterLab container and a Virtuoso database

+> See also, the previous docker-workshop given at IDS: https://github.com/MaastrichtU-IDS/docker-workshop